 Research teams from around the world responded with over 70 submissions of cryptographic schemes, along with parameters to meet three increasing security levels, SL1, SL3, and SL5.
 Then NIST and the crypto community started with the cryptanalysis.
-Of the 19 digital signature algorithms accepted for Round 1, nine advanced to Round 2 (January 2019), of which then three were announced as Round-3 finalists (July 2020): Dilithium, Falcon, and Rainbow.
+Of the 19 digital signature algorithms accepted for Round 1, nine advanced to Round 2 (January 2019), of which three were announced as Round 3 finalists (July 2020): Dilithium, Falcon, and Rainbow.
 The NIST Round 3 report to announce which algorithms will be standardized, is expected later this month.
-Draft standards for public comment are expected in 2022/23, and the first set of standards should be finalized by 2024.
+Draft standards for public comment are expected in 2022/2023, and the first set of standards should be finalized by 2024.

 Rainbow, based on the so-called Unbalanced Oil and Vinegar scheme, is a multivariate signature scheme, with its security relying on the hardness of the problem of solving a large system of multivariate quadratic equations over a finite field.
 Just like the RSA signature scheme, Rainbow uses a trapdoor function.